brentwalther/brentwalther.github.io/jcf/merging.md

 date: 2021-01-06
 ---

-The output of [matching](/jcf/matching.html) is a simple `ledger` compatible text file.
-It's perfectly fine to make local edits with your favorite text editor and depending on whether or not you matched all the transaction, you may have to!
+The output of [matching](/jcf/matching.html) is a simple `ledger-CLI` compatible text file.
+It's perfectly fine to open and edit the file using  your favorite text editor.
+Depending on whether every transaction is properly balanced, you may end up needing to.

-Merging the transactions from this ledger snippet is simple:
+Try merging the transactions from this ledger snippet is simple:

 ```
 bash merge.sh ~/Downloads/transactions.ledger